Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Introduction

 Indeed, we will show in Theorem~\ref{ExplicitLeakyReLULLN} the following analogue of the Law of Large Numbers: If $\mu$ is a distribution on the space of matrices satisfying suitable assumptions and the weight matrices $W_{\ell}$ are sampled independently from $\mu$, then there exists a number $\lambda_{\mu,\phi} \in \R$ such that almost surely

 In the case where $\phi$ is the identity, $X_{\ell}$ is simply a product of independent random matrices applied to a vector.
-In the latter case, \eqref{EquationLLN} is well-know and was first established under certain assumptions by \cite{FurstenbergKesten}.
-The novelty in our work lies in the extension to random Leaky ReLU neural networks, which is, to the authors' knowledge, the first non-linear Law of Large Numbers and is therefore also of mathematical significance.
+In the latter case, \eqref{EquationLLN} is well-known and was first established under certain assumptions by Furstenberg-Kesten \cite{FurstenbergKesten} in the 1960s.
+The novelty in our work lies in the extension to random Leaky ReLU neural networks, which is, to the authors' knowledge, a new non-linear Law of Large Numbers and is therefore also of mathematical significance.
 When $\phi$ is the identity, the limit in \eqref{EquationLLN} is called the Lyapunov exponent and therefore we call $\lambda_{\mu,\phi}$ the \textbf{Lyapunov exponent} of the neural network.

-The Law of Large Numbers \eqref{EquationLLN} states that as a first approximation $|X_{\ell}|\! \approx \! e^{\ell \cdot \lambda_{\mu,\phi}}.$ This implies that when $\lambda_{\mu,\phi}\!\! >\!\!
-0$, then $|X_{\ell}|$ explodes as $\ell$ increases while $|X_{\ell}|$ vanishes when $\lambda_{\mu,\phi}\!\! <\!\!
-0$.
+The Law of Large Numbers \eqref{EquationLLN} states that as a first approximation $|X_{\ell}| \approx e^{\ell \cdot \lambda_{\mu,\phi}}.$ This implies that when $\lambda_{\mu,\phi} > 0$, then $|X_{\ell}|$ explodes as $\ell$ increases, while $|X_{\ell}|$ vanishes when $\lambda_{\mu,\phi} < 0$.
 Therefore, the Lyapunov exponent governs the exponential growth rate of the activations.

 We will show that in low dimensions all the previous initialization methods have a negative Lyapunov exponent and therefore lead to vanishing activations and inefficient learning.
-For example, when $d = 2$ and $\alpha = 0.1$, He inizialization (see Section~\ref{section:relatedwork}) has a Lyapunov exponent of $\lambda_{\mu,\phi} \approx -0.81$.
-As the dimension increases however, He initialization leads to a zero Lyapunov exponent.
+For example, when $d = 2$ and $\alpha = 0.1$, He initialization (see Section~\ref{section:relatedwork}) has a Lyapunov exponent of $\lambda_{\mu,\phi} \approx -0.82$.
+As the dimension increases, however, He initialization leads to a zero Lyapunov exponent.
+Thus, our work can also be viewed as a theoretical justification of He initialization in high dimensions.

 \paragraph{Central Limit Theorem.} The Law of Large Numbers gives a rough estimate on the size of the values of $\log |X_{\ell}|$.
-We also establish a version of the Central Limit Theorem (Theorem~\ref{ExplicitLeakyReLULLN}): If $\mu$ is again a matrix distribution satisfying suitable assumptions, the matrix weights are sampled independently from $\mu$ and $\lambda_{\mu,\phi}$ is the Lyapunov exponent, then there exists $\gamma_{\mu,\phi} > 0$ such that
+We also establish a version of the Central Limit Theorem (Theorem~\ref{ExplicitLeakyReLUCLT}): If $\mu$ is again a matrix distribution satisfying suitable assumptions, the matrix weights are sampled independently from $\mu$ and $\lambda_{\mu,\phi}$ is the Lyapunov exponent, then there exists $\gamma_{\mu,\phi} \geq 0$ such that

 where the convergence holds in distribution.